10 Reasons Writers Should Learn Good Grammar

 Some musicians learn to play by ear and never bother to learn how to read music.
 Many of them don’t even know which notes and chords they’re playing, even though they can play a full repertoire of recognizable songs and probably a few of their own.
 But get them in a room with other musicians and they’ll quickly become isolated.
 You can’t engage with others in your profession if you don’t speak the language of your industry.
 Good luck talking shop with writers and editors if you don’t know the parts of speech, the names of punctuation marks, and all the other components of language and writing that are related to good grammar.

 3. Getting Published

 How will you get that short story, essay, or blog post published if you don’t know the basics of grammar, spelling, and punctuation?
-Sure, some managing editors will go over your work and clean it up for you, but most reputable publishers have enough submissions that they can toss grammatically weak work right into the trash can without thinking twice.
+Sure, some managing editors will go over your work and clean it up for you, but most reputable publishers have enough submissions that they can toss grammatically weak work into the trash without thinking twice.

 4. Working with an Editor

 I love it when writers say they can just hire an editor.
 This goes back to communication.
 If you can’t talk shop with other writers, you certainly won’t be able to converse intelligently about your work and its flaws with a professional editor.
 How will you respond to feedback and revision suggestions or requests when you don’t know what the heck the editor is talking about?
 Remember, it’s your work.
 Ultimately, the final version is your call and you won’t be able to approve it if you’re clueless about what’s wrong with it.